Parikshit2304/LIbrary-management-API/README.md

-Book Management API
+<h1>Book Management API</h1>
-A simple RESTful API for managing books in a library.
-This application provides routes to register and authenticate users, and perform CRUD operations on books.
-The application is built using Express.js, MongoDB, JWT for authentication, and bcrypt for password hashing.
+A simple RESTful API for managing books in a library. <br>This application provides routes to register and authenticate users, and perform CRUD operations on books. <br>The application is built using Express.js, MongoDB, JWT for authentication, and bcrypt for password hashing.

 Features
 User Registration & Authentication: Users can register and log in.
 JWT tokens are used for authentication.